 Dharma wants to let anyone borrow a small amount of cryptocurrency

-Pokémon Go gets three new Legendary Pokemon that’ll move around the world each month
+Pokémon GO gets three new Legendary Pokémon that’ll move around the world each month

 dApps, or decentralized apps, are open-source applications built on top of a blockchain.
 But here’s the thing – users usually can’t interact with these dApps unless they have tokens issued by these projects.
 For example, both Augur, a decentralized prediction market and REXMLS, a free global listing network for real estate, require tokens to interact with.